Which city is cheaper, Geneva or Bucharest?

 It's hard to know how much time to spend in Bucharest.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 It has many unique tourist attractions and fascinating things to do.

-Travelers enjoy the nightlife and food when visiting the professional city of Geneva.
+Travelers enjoy the nightlife and food when visiting the international city of Geneva.
 The length of your ideal trip is an individual decision.
 Most people head to the area for the shopping.
 Five days is plenty of time to see everything, even with extra days to spare.

-Travelers enjoy the shopping and museums when visiting the historical destination of Bucharest.
-This offers a variety of activities to choose from.
+Travelers enjoy the shopping and museums when visiting the cultural destination of Bucharest.
+This city offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.

 Geneva is a popular choice for travelers.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.